 Girard is a very small city located in the state of Illinois.
 With a population of 1,753 people and just one neighborhood, Girard is the 597th largest community in Illinois.
-Much of the housing stock in Girard was built prior to World War II, making it one of the older and more historic cities in the country.
+Girard has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Girard is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Girard is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Girard who work in food service (13.61%), teaching (10.76%), and management occupations (10.25%).

-The citizens of Girard have a very low rate of college education: just 9.26% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Girard has a very low overall level of education: only 9.26% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Girard in 2022 was $22,143, which is low income relative to Illinois and the nation.
 This equates to an annual income of $88,572 for a family of four.
 However, Girard contains both very wealthy and poor people as well.